 Ever had the painful experience of sending (what you thought was) a well-meaning check-in email only to have it blow up in your face when your message was completely misconstrued?

 Most of us have been there and know what comes next: Time wasted attempting to eliminate miscommunications and repair the relationship.
 All because they misunderstood you, right?

 While it’s easy to blame the other person, that’s rarely accurate.
 In almost all cases of communication confusion, the fault isn’t on the recipient; it’s on you.

 That’s the bad news.
-The good news is, once you understand and accept that, it’s entirely in your power to eliminate miscommunications.
+The good news is, once you understand and accept that, it’s entirely in your power to boost your communication skills.
 But we’re getting ahead of ourselves—before we talk about future solutions, let’s take a closer look at what went wrong in the first place.

-Eliminate Miscommunications: The Three Driving Factors of Effective Communication
+The Three Driving Factors of Effective Communication Skills

 Back in 1967, UCLA professor Albert Mehrabian published two groundbreaking studies on communication (Decoding of Inconsistent Communications and Inference of Attitudes from Nonverbal Communication in Two Channels), introducing a then-revolutionary concept: Effective communication isn’t the result of chance.
 It’s a process.

-In other words, communication is a skill, not a gift; and with the right understanding, anyone can learn to eliminate miscommunications more effectively.
-At the core of this idea was the belief that effective communication had 3 primary components:
+In other words, communication is a skill, not a gift; and with the right understanding, anyone can learn to boost their communication skills to eliminate miscommunications effectively.
+At the core of this idea was the belief that effective communication skills had 3 primary components: